felix00112/ProM-Assignment-Group-C/docs/milestone1.md

 - Removes all events whose `concept:name` contains `"valid"` (case-insensitive)
 - Saves removed events to a CSV (the simulated "other system")
 - Returns the remaining log with gaps

+## Pattern 4: Unanchored events
+- Problems with timedata

+## Pattern 5: Polluted labels
+- Labels are structurally the same, yet are distinct from each other due to differences in the exact values

+## Pattern 6: Distorted labels
+- Two or more values are very similar both syntactically and semantically (activity names that have been corrupted or misspelled)